|

 Abuse of discretion

-because a different ruling would have been better.
-On the other
+of discretion simply because a different ruling would have been better.
+On

 Ad litem

-an action on behalf of another such as a child or mentally-challenged
+defending an action on behalf of another such as a child or

 Affadavit